In Aleppo, a fragile ceasefire and relieved residents

 "There was a lot of shooting," Abdul Majid said.
 "But at least our apartment is safe."

-The same cannot be said for many over buildings in this district.
+The same cannot be said for many other buildings in this district.
 The streets only about 100 yards away used to be a rebel stronghold, the two sides almost constantly firing at each other.

 Ahmad Yazji is one of those affected.
 He lives in an apartment overlooking what used to be the front line with his wife and eight children.
 The house was hit by several shells and the flat next door completely destroyed.

-Ahmad Yazji's living room was badly damaged.
-A few tarpaulins now provide provide some shelter from the elements, where a wall used to stand.
+Yazji's living room was badly damaged.
+A few tarpaulins now provide some shelter from the elements, where a wall used to stand.

 "It was very dangerous.
 We were too afraid to go out because there was also a sniper covering the street.
-And we couldn't even go into this living room," Ahmad Yazji told me as two of his young children were sleeping on some cushions in a corner of the wrecked room.
+And we couldn't even go into this living room," Yazji told me as two of his young children were sleeping on some cushions in a corner of the wrecked room.
 He says the family was lucky that they were not home when a makeshift rocket hit the building.

-Ahmad Yazji says he is happy about the ceasefire and hopes it can lead to reconciliation.
+Yazji says he is happy about the ceasefire and hopes it can lead to reconciliation.
 But for the moment, there are more pressing needs.

 The United Nations is struggling to get aid to the eastern districts of Aleppo.
 They are held by opposition forces and surrounded by government troops.